DjangoGirls/tutorial/en/html/README.md

 [...]
 ```

-(Remember to substitute `<your-pythonanywhere-username>` with your actual PythonAnywhere username, without the angle-brackets).
+(Remember to substitute `<your-pythonanywhere-username>` with your actual PythonAnywhere username, without the angle-brackets.)

 And watch your code get downloaded.
-If you want to check that it's arrived, you can hop over to the **"Files" page** and view your code on PythonAnywhere (you can reach other PythonAnywhere pages from the menu button on the console page).
+If you want to check that it's arrived, you can hop over to the **"Files" page** and view your code on PythonAnywhere.
+(You can reach other PythonAnywhere pages from the menu button on the console page.)

 * Finally, hop on over to the ["Web" page](https://www.pythonanywhere.com/web_app_setup/) and hit **Reload** on your web app.